Practice Library

 The Social Nervous System

 Here is an attempt to to describe the sessions.
 Recent neurobiology conceives of our nervous system as having aspects of both reptile and mammalian nervous systems.
-One way to imagine this is that we are part way through a transition of adapting from the primarily individual nervous system of the asocial reptile, into one is somewhat more social in nature.
+One way to imagine this is that we are part way through a transition of adapting from the primarily individual nervous system of the asocial reptile, into one that is somewhat more interpersonal in nature.
 This is why some are now calling it not my nervous system but our nervous system, or the social nervous system.

 Session Outline